How to save

 Understand that coral reefs, which act as natural barriers to coastlines, are the basis for an entire community of plants and animals in their environment.
-In other words, an ecosystem!
-Once a coral reef dies, the ecosystem that is built upon it will collapse as the creatures that inhabit it die or leave.
+In other words, they are ecosystems!
+Once a coral reef dies, the ecosystem that is built upon it will collapse as the creatures that inhabit it die out or leave.

-As written about in the National Geographic, Huffington Post, and Washington Post, among other notable publications, common ingredients in sunscreen, like oxybenzone, causes damage to coral reefs.
-As reported by the Washington Post, “measurements of oxybenzone in seawater within coral reefs in Hawaii and the U.S. Virgin Islands found concentrations ranging from 800 parts per trillion to 1.4 parts per million.
+As written about in the National Geographic, Huffington Post, and Washington Post, among other notable publications, common ingredients in sunscreen, like oxybenzone, cause damage to coral reefs.
+As reported by the Washington Post, “measurements of oxybenzone in seawater within coral reefs in Hawaii and the U.S. Virgin Islands found concentrations ranging from 800 parts per trillion to 1.4 parts per million.”

 Why parrotfish?
 Known in the scientific community as the lawn mowers of the reefs, parrotfish spend up to 90% of their day eating the algae that grows on and smothers coral.
 They also help by replenishing sand and keeping beaches, well… sandy.
 Studies show that a large individual parrotfish in Hawaii can poop out over 1 ton of sand annually!

 Support Sustainable Businesses